nuriel77/iri-playbook/docs/maintenance.rst

 Latest IRI release is available `here <https://github.com/iotaledger/iri/releases/latest>`_.

-If a new version has been announced, you can follow this guide to get the new version.
+If a new version has been announced, you can follow this guide to get the new version or use the menu-driven tool ``iric`` to get the latest IRI version.

+If using ``iric``, make sure to update it to the latest version before using it to upgrade IRI.

 In the following example we assume that the new version is **1.5.0**.